Toyota Motor Corporation renewed its commitment ensuring the IEEE Medal for Environmental and Safety Technologies Award will be presented through 2030

 The award recognizes outstanding worldwide accomplishments in the application of technology that improve the environment and/or public safety.
 Open to individuals, as well as teams of up to three members, the award covers a wide variety of disciplines including power electronics, intelligent transportation systems, wireless communications, sensor networks control, control and automation, computing, and signal processing.

 “One of the Toyota Motor Corporation’s core values has been to focus our research and development efforts on environmental and safety technologies.
-This philosophy prompted us to work with IEEE, the world’s largest technical professional organization, to create the IEEE Medal for Environmental and Safety Technologies and recognize individuals and organizations that are making a difference, globally,” said Hiroaki Okuchi, Company President, Toyota Motor Corporation.
+This philosophy prompted us to work with IEEE, the world’s largest technical professional organization, to create the IEEE Medal for Environmental and Safety Technologies and recognize individuals and organizations that are making a difference, globally,” said Hiroaki Okuchi, President, Advanced R&D and Engineering Company – Toyota Motor Corporation.
 “Together with IEEE, we look forward to promoting this global movement on sustainability and the successes achieved by each recipient.”

 “Toyota’s ongoing commitment to the IEEE Medal for Environmental and Safety Technologies will inspire individuals and organizations to develop innovative technologies to benefit humanity around the world,” said IEEE President José M. F. Moura.
 “We are pleased to work with Toyota to continue to recognize outstanding contributions in environmental and safety technologies.”